Type 1 Diabetes and Weight Loss

 I had bit of a low just as I was serving dinner Im on 1200 kcal daily am i right in thinking you have to Incorporate the hypo treatments within you daily allowance ??

-I really do like this food diary
+I really do like this food diary0 -

 Wonder if anybody has any advice?
 My daughter who is 12 (13 in August) was diagnosed just after her 12th birthday whilst on holiday last year.
 She lost some weight but we caught it pretty fast so started insulin injections end Aug 2013.
 Recently she seems to have grown a lot - upwards and now more outwards.
 She wants to lose weight esp round her middle but I am a bit unsure how to do this as she is still growing and hasn't hit puberty yet.
 Her bloods have been very erratic recently too whilst up to about 3 months ago they seemed fairly well controlled.
 I am wondering if I reduce her carb intake a bit and her insulin therefore reduces will this help her lose coupled with some more exercise?
 Any experience out there would be great.
-Not saying she is way overweight because she isn't but I would rather try and stem her weight gain while she grows upwards than have her pile on loads and then struggle to try and lose it.:smile:
+Not saying she is way overweight because she isn't but I would rather try and stem her weight gain while she grows upwards than have her pile on loads and then struggle to try and lose it.0

 Wonder if anybody has any advice?
 My daughter who is 12 (13 in August) was diagnosed just after her 12th birthday whilst on holiday last year.
 She lost some weight but we caught it pretty fast so started insulin injections end Aug 2013.
 Recently she seems to have grown a lot - upwards and now more outwards.
 She wants to lose weight esp round her middle but I am a bit unsure how to do this as she is still growing and hasn't hit puberty yet.
 Her bloods have been very erratic recently too whilst up to about 3 months ago they seemed fairly well controlled.
 I am wondering if I reduce her carb intake a bit and her insulin therefore reduces will this help her lose coupled with some more exercise?
 Any experience out there would be great.
-Not saying she is way overweight because she isn't but I would rather try and stem her weight gain while she grows upwards than have her pile on loads and then struggle to try and lose it.:smile:
+Not saying she is way overweight because she isn't but I would rather try and stem her weight gain while she grows upwards than have her pile on loads and then struggle to try and lose it.

 I believe that with 12 or 13 year olds the focus should be not so much about losing weight but about working on not gaining weight.